 In Flex, we write such a Web page using a MXML language.
-As shown in Fig. 1(a), we need to write a lot of code.
+As shown in Fig. 1(a), we need to write a lot of code, and we also have to get accustomed with this MXML language.
 The method this paper proposes enables programmers to easily write rich components using a <rc:flex> tag (See Fig. 1(b)).